CATISNOTSODIUM/deriv-dev/README.md

 Most of differentiable functions can be separated as chunks.
 <h3>Support</h3>
 Although this project was made as a side-project for my high school, there might be bugs scattered across the project and some codes might be unoptimized.
 Please let me know if you encounter any of those.

-If you wish to support further development, you can donate me <b>here</b>.